Saturday, June 2, 2018

 Presentations at University of Wisconsin – Stout

 Memorial Student Center – Ballroom A or B

-All sessions will be 45 minutes with question and answer time following the presentations.
-Coffee provided all day
+All sessions will be 45 minutes with question and answer time following the presentations Coffee provided all day

 9:00 am Making an Eastern Bluebird House Workshop – David Uher and Friends

-11:00 am Birding By Ear – Brian Collins
+3:00 pm Birding By Ear – Brian Collins

 Join Brian Collins, contract ornithologist, nature author/photographer, and high school biology teacher for a multimedia exploration of the sounds birds make and how we may use those sounds to identify a bird by species and decipher clues about its life!
 Brian has been birding by ear since 1983 and has been conducting point count bird surveys for most of his adult life, contributing to projects for the University of Minnesota, the US Fish and Wildlife Service, the Wisconsin DNR, numerous private wildlife and nature organizations, and the Wisconsin Breeding Bird Atlas II.
 Learn some quick tips, fun facts, and some less-known secrets about the sounds birds make!

 Did you enjoy the active field trips?
 By now, you’ve discovered that birds are fascinating — there’s so much to learn and love about them!
-To round out your outdoor experiences, we are inviting you back indoors where Steve Betchkal will host a rousing game of Avian Pursuit (that would be Trivial Pursuit with all bird questions!).
-Categories include: Birds in Culture, ID Challenges, Bird Anatomy, and Bird Behavior.
-Participants are welcome to form teams, or go it alone in learning about birds…while playing! …Oh!
+To round out your outdoor experiences, we are inviting you back indoors where Steve Betchkal will host “Bird Bowl” – a friendly yet competitive game of bird trivia.
+Participants are welcome to form teams or go it alone in learning about birds.
+Enjoy food and beverage (available for purchase), and other games while socializing with fellow festival folks at Duke and Dagger in Menomonie.
+Oh!
 And there will be prizes!
-And enjoy wood-fire pizza and a beer while you play!